cloudflare/cloudflare-docs/products/firewall/src/content/recipes/challenge-bad-bots.md

 ### Adjust for mobile traffic

-Since Bot Management can be more sensitive to mobile traffic, you might want to set lower thresholds if your domain has a high volume of mobile traffic.
+Since Bot Management can be more sensitive to mobile traffic, you may want to add in additional logic to avoid blocking legitimate requests.

-If you are handling requests from your own mobile application, you might want to allow it based on its specific [JA3 fingerprint](https://developers.cloudflare.com/bots/concepts/ja3-fingerprint).
+If you are handling requests from your own mobile application, you could potentially allow it based on its specific [JA3 fingerprint](https://developers.cloudflare.com/bots/concepts/ja3-fingerprint).

-The following rules would allow traffic from your mobile application, block definitely automated mobile traffic, and challenge likely automated traffic.

 <table style='table-layout:fixed; width:100%'>
   <thead>